abinit/abinit/doc/installation.md

 We assume that you have a F90 compiler under UNIX/Linux or macOS X and that you want to **compile the source files**, and, perhaps, **modify and/or add new files**.
-This is the case of most users and  system administrators.
+This is the typical scenario for most users and system administrators.
 In what follows, _x.y.z_ represents the ABINIT version.

 In order to get the ABINIT package, you have first to download the file